 Skip to Content

-Our main test for alpaca is genotyping - primarily for parentage verification.
+Our main test for camelid species is genotyping - primarily for parentage verification/analysis.

-Sample requirements for alpaca tests is a blood card.
+Sample requirements for alpaca/llama/camel testing is a blood card.

 Tests cost NZ$70 per sample.